By Paweł Fertyk

 Interviews usually start with a brief introduction to get to know each other better and to understand your current situation and your motivation.
 It is also quite common to discuss projects you are interested or currently involved in.

-As we are all passionate about engineering, every interview (for all levels, from internships all the way up to our most senior roles) will involve approximately 30 minutes of live coding.
+As we are all passionate about engineering, every interview process (for all levels, from internships all the way up to our most senior roles) will involve live coding at some point – for up to 30 minutes.

 For the remainder of the interview, broader and more in-depth engineering knowledge and experience will be explored.
 We want to find out what you know and your way of thinking.
 In this section, topics like architecture, design patterns, technology choices, decision making or development processes are likely to be discussed.